raspberrypilearning/sock-puppet/en/step_5.md

 --- task ---
 ### Make the body

-Choose a sock that will fit on your arm, colourful or textured socks work well.
+Choose a sock that will fit on your hand, colourful or textured socks are fun!
 ![ALT TEXT](images/sock-1.jpg)
 --- /task ---